Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 #15 Being recognized with a raise and a bonus feels great!
 Thank you for the financial appreciation and compensation.

-#16 Thank you for the raise I received and my excellent performance evaluation.
+#16 Thank you for my raise and excellent performance evaluation.
 Your support and training have helped me improve my skills.
-You’re an amazing boss, and I sincerely appreciate the salary increment.
+You’re a fantastic boss, and I sincerely appreciate the salary increment.

 #17 I am grateful for my recent raise.
 Thank you for recognizing my value to the company and our innovative team.
 You are a great boss and mentor.
 I wish you a happy holiday season.